matthiasn/BirdWatch/README.md

 ##Setup

 Play Framework.
 You need a JVM on your machine.
-On a Mac the easiest way is to then install play using brew:
+On a Mac the easiest way is to then install play using **[HomeBrew](http://brew.sh)**:

     brew install play